-The holiday season has begun – are you ready to roll out a fabulous Google AdWords remarketing campaign to entice site visitors and customers?
+The holiday season has begun – are you ready to roll out a fabulous Google Ads remarketing campaign to entice site visitors and customers?
 If you’re using a single ‘All Users’ audience, you might as well gift your ad budget to Google.
 Remember, site visitors are not a homogeneous entity – they can and should be segmented into many different groups to develop strategic campaigns that increase conversions and ROI.

 Here are some audience types to focus on and tips to segment remarketing audience: